crowdsecurity/crowdsec/docs/v1.X/docs/getting_started/installation.md

 !!! info
     Packaging for FreeBSD and RedHat/CentOS are WIP at the time of writting.
-Documentation will be updated once those packages are published.
+Documentation will be updated once those packages are published & functional.

 # Install using crowdsec repository